machanism-org/machai/bindex-core/src/site/markdown/index.md

 ### bindex

 The `bindex` act generates, updates, validates, and optionally registers a Bindex-compliant metadata file for a library project.
 Use it when a project needs a current `bindex.json` descriptor based on Javadoc, schema requirements, installation and configuration guidance, practical usage examples, and accurate classification data for embedding-based search.
+The act runs in two episodes: first it builds the project Javadoc, then it generates or updates `bindex.json` and registers it.

+### fix-javadoc

+The `fix-javadoc` act detects and repairs Javadoc warnings and errors in a project.
+Use it when the project Javadoc build produces warnings or errors that need to be resolved before generating documentation or Bindex metadata.
+The act builds the project including the Javadoc site, identifies all warnings, applies fixes, and reruns the build until the output is clean (URL-redirection warnings excepted).

 ### pick